|

 This round barn is located approximately 12 km (7 miles) from the chapel.

-The round barn was built in 1911 for Robert Jersey.
+The round barn was built by Guy White in 1911 - 1912 for Robert Jersey.

 A second stitched panoramic view of the round barn in Mansonville.